lobe/lobe-python/README.md

 model = ImageModel.load('path/to/exported/model')

-# Predict from an image file
+# OPTION 1: Predict from an image file
 result = model.predict_from_file('path/to/file.jpg')

-# Predict from an image url
+# OPTION 2: Predict from an image url
 result = model.predict_from_url('http://path/to/file.jpg')

-# Predict from Pillow image
+# OPTION 3: Predict from Pillow image
 from PIL import Image
 img = Image.open('path/to/file.jpg')
 result = model.predict(img)